andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 17 (Tom Baker)</sub>

 Some interesting scifi concepts and a bit of heavy handed moralizing.
-It’s okay.
+It's okay.

 Story 107; 4 episodes - Nightmare of Eden